Haroon2021/CV/README.md

 ## Communication

--When pairing during makers I communicated the way I was thinking about solving various challenges we were given.
+- When pairing during makers I communicated the way I was thinking about solving various challenges we were given.
--Whilst tutoring I have to effectively communicate ideas to students so that they understand concepts and can use them to improve their grades.
+- Whilst tutoring I have to effectively communicate ideas to students so that they understand concepts and can use them to improve their grades.
--Publishing articles as an Economist required good communication skills to ensure that concepts could be understood by the client.
+- Publishing articles as an Economist required good communication skills to ensure that concepts could be understood by the client.

 ## Attention to detail
--Whilst working on the Makers course I had to use attention to detail to read the error messages and debug effectively.
+- Whilst working on the Makers course I had to use attention to detail to read the error messages and debug effectively.
--Whilst data processing in my previous roles I had to pay attention to detail in order to ensure that the data used for various purposes was accurate.
+- Whilst data processing in my previous roles I had to pay attention to detail in order to ensure that the data used for various purposes was accurate.

 ## Education

 #### Makers Academy (December 2021 to April 2022)
 - Final project, making a card game using React.
 - Languages/ framework: Javascript, React, Ruby, HTML, CSS, SQL and MongoDB.
-- Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
+- Frequently used paring in order to problem solve effeciently, requiring teamwork and communication.
 - OOP, TDD, MVC
 - Agile
 - React, JavaScript